 “My heart within me [Jeremiah] is broken because of the prophets; all my bones shake (H7363); I am like a drunken man, and like a man whom wine has overcome, because of the LORD, and because of the words of his holiness.”

-Another translation shake is used to convey a different message to the word H7363.
+The use of another translation shake conveys a different message to the word H7363.
 See the relationship between move and shake.
-Especially realize these complementary meaning exist and add understanding for us.
+Especially realize these complementary meanings exist and add understanding for us.

 Look up Hebrews 11.3 (do NOT take my word for it) and study the word framed.
-When we hear this word we think of a picture frame or being framed by a criminal.
-Even the English isn’t clear.
+When we hear this word, we think of a picture frame or being framed by a criminal.
+Even English isn’t clear.
 Using Strong’s gives you real enlightenment.
 Below the KJV translations click on Greek Concordance for G2675

 See that there are two distinct concepts

 - Mending, restoring.

-You can see that the translations in context are fine.
+You can see that the translations in context are excellent.
 The results of both the Big Bang creation and creation week were perfect.
 But creation week was a time to mend and restore.
 Again, do you see how these the expression of both these concepts fit together?
 After you properly restore something, it is perfect.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Restore Earth, from Chaos to Harmony, in Preparation For…